benlewsey27/React-Weather-App/README.md

 # React-Weather-App

 ### About
-This is a sample project using React.js and OpenWeaterMap API.
+This is a sample project using React.js and OpenWeatherMap API.

 ![]( ./images/MainPage.png)